RastreatorTeam/rastreator/README.md

 ## 1. What is rastreator?

-Rastreator is a tool and collection of query files to obtain information, suggest potential attacks and discover issues in a Microsoft Active Directory domain.<br/>
+Rastreator is a tool with a collection of query files to obtain information, suggest potential attacks and discover issues in a Microsoft Active Directory domain.<br/>
 Rastreator requires that:
 - SharpHound gather Active Directory domain information,
 - BloodHound parse the gathered information and fill a Neo4j database.